drewdunne/Curatok/README.md

 # Curatok

 ## Why Curatok?
 Tiktok is a great platform for discovering interesting, diverse content.
 However users looking for the highest-quality content on a very specific topic, will find their home feed often unrelated and frequently distracting.
-Those who use the in-app TikTok search feature are ultimately met with poor search filtering and low quality results.
-Combing through hundreds or thousands of videos with no idea of the content quality can be a headache.
+Even worse, Those who use the in-app TikTok search feature are ultimately met with poor search filtering and low quality results.
+When great content is found, it cannot be categorized by more than a single label.
+Combing through hundreds or thousands of videos to discover the content you seek can often be a headache.

 Curatok enables users to re-discover the highest quality TikTok content they've encountered related to their specific topic of interest.